 Terraform Modules Overview

-In this case, let’s assume that you will be building the server with a set of resources regularly.
-Here, modules are an excellent resource for you – don’t you hate repeating the same configuration code repeatedly?
+In this case, let’s assume you’ll be building the server with a set of resources regularly.
+Modules are an excellent resource for you here.

-In this example, we will show how this “server” module can be called.
+In this example, we’ll show how this “server” module can be called.

 In a configuration file, calling a module means using it.